 - When comparing traditional gray infrastructure to green infrastructure alternatives, communities saw a 36% decrease in the average cost of a project when choosing green infrastructure.

-Communities can lessen the price of a project in the long-term savings of 30% to 60% when they integrate green infrastructure with planned infrastructure improvements, such as road reconstruction, utility restoration, or roof replacements.
+Communities can reduce the price of a project in the long-term savings of 30% to 60% when they integrate green infrastructure with planned infrastructure improvements, such as road reconstruction, utility restoration, or roof replacements.

-Households could benefit significantly from improved wastewater practices.
-During summer, about 40 percent of a typical household’s water usage is for watering lawns and gardens, which amounts to approximately six to seven gallons of water flowing from an average hose every minute.
+Households could benefit significantly from improved water conservation practices.
+During the summer, about 40 percent of a typical household’s water usage is for watering lawns and gardens, which amounts to approximately six to seven gallons of water flowing from an average hose every minute.
 This leads to high water bills, causing financial strain for individual households and their communities.
 While water usage is unavoidable, implementing green infrastructure – by using rain barrels or rain gardens – can significantly reduce costs both in the short and long term.

 Cost Savings from Green Infrastructure Development